dyne/dnscrypt-proxy/README.markdown

 The first line is not required if you are using different IP addresses instead of different ports.

-Then start `dnscrypt-proxy`, telling it to use a specific port (`40`, in this example):
+Then change the `dnscrypt-proxy` local port in the configuration file (`40`, in this example):

-    # dnscrypt-proxy --local-address=127.0.0.1:40 --daemonize
+    LocalAddress 127.0.0.1:40

 IPv6 support
 ------------